ionut-c/killzakeyboard/README.md

 - No Support for Opera (requestAnimationFrame not available)
 - No Support for Safari (requestAnimationFrame not available)
 - Chrome plays PostScreen sounds lower than normal after playing shootSnd and Music
+- Silent Gap when loopping music in Firefox (declared bug on Bugzilla)